 The education expert, as a provider of litigation support, is one of the most important tools a lawyer can use in the dispute resolution process.
-By virtue of experience and training, certain individuals are able to do and understand things that are not.
-This is what defines the expert.
-Consultants use their expertise to help clients narrow the gap between what they now have or know and what they want or need to know.
-The ability to teach and help others is central to the role of consultants.
-They are individuals who have the ability to look at, analyze, and organize an issue into understandable elements, and explain it so that people, without such expertise, are able to understand it.
+Consultants use their expertise to help clients narrow the gap between what they now have or know, and what they want or need to know.